RHESGroup/pyra/README.md

 Here's a couple of things that must be done:
  - set the `owlready2.JAVA_EXE` to a valid path of a JRE in your system
  - set the path of the input ontology (in this case, it should be the one populated by PyRA)

+ ## Considerations
+ - On the CWE website, some CWEs have a "discouraged" label in the "Mapping" section.
+This is usually because the concept is somewhat abstract and may correspond to multiple CAPECs.
+Indeed, in the report, the longest strings of CAPECs tend to align with these CWEs.
+However we decided to write them anyway.

+ - the tool may erroneously report some risks as mitigated.
+For example, in the case of "firewall" it may not fully guarantee the protection of a security property while the tool would mark the part referring to that vulnerability as fully mitigated.

+ - addition to the "meta" abstraction capec in the ontology:
+   capec-25: software,
+   capec-26: hardware and software,
+   capec-74: moved from software-input and hardware-input to software and hardware,
+   capec-124: hardware and software,
+   capec-129: software,
+   capec-131: software-input,
+   capec-549: moved from software-input to software,
+   capec-589: network-communication